 While the oil sector contributes to a significant portion of the Kingdom's economy, in recent years the Government has invested heavily in diversifying the Kingdom's economy to reduce its reliance on oil revenues.
-In light of the ongoing volatility affecting global oil prices and, in turn, Government revenues, in addition to the impact of the COVID-19 pandemic on the Kingdom's finances, the objective of economic diversification in the Kingdom has taken on greater significance for the Government, and the Government has in recent years announced various measures aimed at, among other things, achieving increased diversification of the Kingdom's economy, including the NTP.
+In light of the ongoing volatility affecting global oil prices and, in turn, Government revenues, the objective of economic diversification in the Kingdom has taken on greater significance for the Government, and the Government has in recent years announced various measures aimed at, among other things, achieving increased diversification of the Kingdom's economy, including the NTP.

 While the contribution of the non-oil sector to the Kingdom's economy is gradually increasing on the basis of recent trends, oil exports and oil-related revenues still constitute a high proportion of the Kingdom's total export earnings and Government revenues, respectively.
 There can be no assurance that the contribution of the non-oil sector to the Kingdom's economy will continue to increase in the future or that it will continue to a sufficient extent to achieve effective and adequate diversification of the economy.
-In addition, the increase in the contribution of the non-oil sector to Government revenues and total exports in recent years can also be partially attributed to the decline in global oil prices between mid-2014 until mid-2021 and the consequent significant decrease in Government revenues and export earnings attributable to the oil sector.
+In addition, the increase in the contribution of the non-oil sector to Government revenues and total exports in recent years can also be partially attributed to the decline and volatility in global oil prices since mid-2014 and the consequent significant decrease in Government revenues and export earnings attributable to the oil sector.
 This trend can also be attributed to structural reforms enacted under the Government's fiscal consolidation measures including adjustments of visa and municipality fees, the implementation of expat levies and the application of excise taxes on certain potentially harmful products including tobacco, tobacco derivatives, soft drinks, energy drinks, sweetened beverages, electronic smoking appliances and liquids used in those devices.
 Such measures may be subject to change in the future and there can be no assurance that such measures will have the intended effects on Government revenues or the Kingdom's economy more generally or that such measures will continue to result in increases to non-oil revenues.